Learn About Episodic Novels in Fiction

 An episodic novel is a narrative composed of loosely connected incidents, each one more or less self-contained, often connected by a central character or characters.
 It is one way of constructing a plot.
 Typically, characters change very little over the course of an episodic novel, though a relatively simple story may unfold.

-But no matter what occurred in any given episode, the character, his or her motivations, and the relationships among characters would change little or not at all.
+But no matter what occurred in any given episode, the character, their motivations, and the relationships among characters would change little or not at all.
 Even when characters encountered new people and places each week, no episode would have any significant impact on the protagonist.

 The History of the Episodic Novel

-Lazarillo was an inspiration to Miguel de Cervantes, who wrote the episodic, picaresque novel in 1605.
+"Lazarillo" was an inspiration to Miguel de Cervantes, who wrote the episodic, picaresque novel "Don Quixote" in 1605.
 From that point forward, the genre became much more popular.
 A few famous authors of episodic novels -- most of which could also be considered picaresque -- include:

 - Jonathan Swift